ymekesser/leveraging-git-presentation/presentation.md

 ```
 $ git config --global core.editor code --wait
 ```
-`--wait` flag is needed with VS Code, otherwise the window will close right again
+`--wait` flag is needed with VS Code, otherwise the window will close again immediately

 The same goes for individual diff/merge tools:
 ```